 We encourage our children to love and respect books.
 Every day, a member of staff will share books with the whole class and at other times with individuals or small groups as required.
-We share a range of text types including traditional tales, poetry, factual books, picture books, and stories that follow the children's interests.
+We aim to share: fairy stories, poetry, factual books and picture books with the children.
 We help the children to develop pre-reading skills by touching each word as it is read, enabling the children to match the spoken to the written word and to follow print in the correct direction.
-The children are encouraged to use picture clues and to predict events.
+The children are encouraged to use pictures clues and to predict events.
 We discuss the content of the books to ensure understanding.
 All these activities help the children to discover the relationship between the spoken and the written word.
-They discover words and pictures have meaning and discover rhymes, rhythms, and patterns of words.

-We run a Take Home Library session once a week where the children can look at books and choose their favourite story to take home to share with their parent/carer.
-We believe that storytelling and book reading is an effective way for parents/carers to have regular, additional talking time with their children.
-Parents are welcomed into school for our 'Hooks into books' morning once per half term and the children are presented with a new book to take home and keep, enabling them to build a library of books to share at home.
+They discover words and pictures have meaning and discover rhymes, rhythms and patterns of words.
+We run a Take Home Library session once a week where the children have the opportunity to look at books and chose their favourite story to take home to share with their parent/carer.
+We believe that storytelling and book reading is a good way for parents/carers to have regular, additional talking time with their children.
 Storytelling introduces structure and language patterns that help form the building blocks for reading and writing skills.
-Reading to children daily gives them the best start in life.
-In our Early Years the children take part in Early Reading Skills, Read Write Inc and Talk for Writing to support independent reading.
+Reading to children on a daily basis gives them the best start in life.
+We also offer parents an opportunity to take home our Electric Reader where they can find a range of stories that they can listen to with their child in a fun and different way.
+In our Early Years the children have the opportunity to take part in Playing with Sounds, Read Write Inc and Talk for Writing to support independent reading.